Frequently Asked Questions about Comm/ICS 7 - Intercultural Communication

 in the Health Care field?

-A: Yes, the class will be split for one unit, with a choice of IC in Education and IC in Health Care.
+A: Yes, information on communication in the health care context will be provided as requested.
 In addition, all students will practice speaking to someone who is just learning English, as well as understanding cultural differences in listening and clarifying skills.
 The ability to communicate effectively with English language learners is especially critical for health care providers.

 Q: I'm still learning English (it's my second language).
 Will I be able to do well